1tylermitchell/cluster-preflight/README.md

   * ./reportserv.sh
   * Then view report server at http://localhost:5000/viewer
-  * Currently there are issues with the Ruby web server used here so I have used a Python web server for testing so far
+  * Currently there are issues with the built-in Ruby web server used here so I have used a Python web server for testing so far: ./reportserv_py.sh

 ----------
 # healthcheck.py